mozg4D/smartphone-as-a-keyboard/README.md

 # smartphome-as-keyboard
 Use your smartphone as computer keyboard

-Run python script, wait, open path.svg, scan QR code, open link in android browser
+Run python script, open path.svg, scan QR code, open link in android browser

 Smartphone and computer must be connected to wifi